SandisKlotins/ai_minmax_primitive_game/README.md

 - 4 progress bars appear, 2 for each player.
 One progress bar represents health, the other shields.
 - Player has to figure out which combination of spells takes the least amount of turns to get opponents health to 0.
 - Player and AI can cast a single spell on each turn (fire/frost).
 Each spell decrements opponents health and/or shields.
 - Fire deals 5 points of health and 5 points of shield damage if opponent has 1 or more shield points remaining.
-If opponent does not have any more shields the spell does 10 points of health damage
+If opponent does not have any shields the spell does 10 points of health damage
 - Frost deals 15 points of shield and 0 points of health damage if opponent has 1 or more shield points remaining.
-If opponent does not have any more shields the pell does 5 points of health damage.
+If opponent does not have shields the spell does 5 points of health damage.
 - Turns repeat until victory conditon is met
 - The user can choose to play again.

 # Technical implementation
 ## Game tree
 Code for game tree realization can be found in TurnTree.py and visualization of turns can be found in turn_example.py.

 Algorithm starts by generating a root node
 Root node (and all the following nodes) are stored as dicts of list of dicts.